SolidBlock-cn/extshape/UpdateLog.md

 - Added a corresponding unlocking advancement for recipes.
 When obtaining some ingredients, the advancement is triggered and the recipe is unlocked.
 - Added configuration screen, to config whether to add items into vanilla item groups, and whether to add extra item groups for this block.
 Besides, the mod adds the feature of manually re-generate and dump runtime resource packs.
 - Fixed some issues in language files, and refined some wording.
-- Added blocks in other all shapes for waxed copper blocks of all oxidation level.
+- Added blocks in other all shapes for waxed copper blocks of all oxidation level and raw ore blocks.
 - Fixed the conflict in the recipe of moss pressure plate and moss carpet.
 Like wool blocks, a moss pressure plate is now crafted from a moss carpet.
+- The license is widened to LGPL 3.0 to fix copyright incompatibility with Minecraft.
+- As there is no conflicts in recipes, melon buttons can be crafted with a melon block now.

 ### 1.4.0